Introducing irrational enumeration: analytic combinatorics for objects of irrational size: Applications

+where $u$ marks the distance east, and $v$ marks the distance north, from the southwest corner.
+Hence we have

-To determine the asymptotic number of tilings of a square floor, we need asymptotics for $\big[u^{\leqs x}\big]\big[v^{\leqs x}\big]f(u,v)$, and probably also for $\big[u^{\leqs x}\big]\big[v^{\leqs y}\big]f(u,v)$, at least when $y$ is close to~$x$.
+To determine the asymptotic number of tilings of a square floor, we need asymptotics for $\big[u^{\leqs x}\big]\big[v^{\leqs x}\big]f(u,v)$, and probably also for $\big[u^{\leqs x}\big]\big[v^{\leqs y}\big]f(u,v)$, at least when $y$ is (very) close to~$x$.
 This seems to require techniques considerably beyond the scope of this work, so we leave it as an open problem.
-Handling rectangular floors with aspect ratio not equal to one is likely to require a generalisation to the irrational case of the approach to ``off-diagonal'' asymptotics established in \emph{Analytic Combinatorics in Several Variables}~\cite{PW2013} (see also~\cite{Melczer2021,Mishna2020}). \begin{questO} (a)~Asymptotically, how many tilings are there of an $x\times x$ square using rectangular tiles of dimension $\beta\times\gamma$, when $\beta/\gamma\notin\bbQ$? (b)~Asymptotically, how many such tilings are there of an $x\times rx$ rectangle, for any fixed $r$? \end{questO}
+Handling rectangular floors with aspect ratio not equal to one is likely to require a generalisation to the irrational case of the approach to ``off-diagonal'' asymptotics established in \emph{Analytic Combinatorics in Several Variables}~\cite{PW2013} (see also~\cite{Melczer2021,Mishna2020}). \begin{questO} (a)~Asymptotically, how many tilings are there of an $x\times x$ square using rectangular tiles of dimension $\beta\times\gamma$, when $\beta/\gamma\notin\bbQ$? (b)~Asymptotically, how many such tilings are there of an $x\times rx$ rectangle, for any fixed $r$? \end{questO} For~(a), on the basis of numerical data and anticipated concentration behaviour, we would expect the answer to be $C_{\beta,\gamma}\+\rho^{-2x}/\sqrt{x}$, for some constant $C_{\beta,\gamma}$ to be determined, where $\rho$ is the radius of convergence of~$f(z,z)$.